Using a .cleanignore File

 Git offers a wide range of useful command line verbs besides the "usual"

-only relevant for a specific user.
-You can exclude these files from git clean
+for a specific user.
+You can exclude these files from git clean using the -x

 git clean -dfx -e .vs/ -e *.user -e launchSettings.json